“My thank you, to Krishna Das”

 Founder & Director of Jaya Yoga Centre and voice/creator of Jaya Meditation and The Global OM Movement.

-Krishna Das generously contributed an “OM” to my 5th Guided Meditation CD titled “Grace.”
+Krishna Das generously contributed the sound of his “OM” to my 5th Guided Meditation CD titled “Grace.”

 Who might you ask is Krishna Das?
 Let’s start here.